 Use Resource B to play one of the communication games.
 Both games will involve ‘body language’ – discuss how this is a communication skill.

-Ask students to login to their pathways plan and complete module eight: My achievements.
+Ask students to login to their Pathways Plan and complete module 8: My achievements.

 ABCD Career Competencies

 4. Participate in lifelong learning supportive of career goals

 4.4 Participate in continuous learning supportive of career goals

 6. Understand the relationship between work, society and the economy